rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

   summary data to the file ``summary.txt``, and individual mode data to files having the prefix ``mode.``;
-* the :nml_g:`nad_output` namelist group is empty, telling GYRE not to write out any non-adiabatic data (see :ref:`non-adiabatic-calculations` for more info).
+* the :nml_g:`nad_output` namelist group is empty, telling GYRE not to write out any non-adiabatic data (see the :ref:`non-ad-calcs` chapter for more info).

 Running GYRE
 ============